 Choosing the Perfect Property

 Portugal has a wide variety of properties available to you, with already built houses and apartments available to buy, as well as plots of land to begin your own project.
-Cities and more built up areas are more common locations for flats and apartments, whilst the suburbs and towns feature houses and villas.
+Cities and more built-up areas are more common locations for flats and apartments, whilst the suburbs and towns feature houses and villas.
 New developments are becoming more common within Portugal, as the improving economy has allowed for more construction of properties to begin in more popular areas of the country.

 When looking for the right property, there are a number of things to consider.
-You should look at the location of the property, the local amenities, nearby transport, the condition the property is in, as well as evaluating similar properties within the area to determine value for money.
+You should look at the location of the property, the local amenities, nearby transport, the condition the property is in, as well as evaluating similar properties within the area to determine the value for money.

 Legal Requirements and Taxes